exponea/exponea-ios-sdk/Documentation/IN_APP_MESSAGES.md

 In-app messages are triggered when an event is tracked based on conditions setup on Exponea backend.
 Once a message passes those filters, the SDK will try to present the message in the top-most `presentedViewController` (except for slide-in message that uses `UIWindow` directly).
 If your application decides to present another UIViewController right at the same time a race condition is created and the message might be displayed and immediately dismissed because it's parent will leave the screen.
 Keep this in mind if the logs tell you your message was displayed but you don't see it.

 > Show on `App load` displays in-app message when a `session_start` event is tracked.
 If you close and quickly reopen the app, it's possible that the session did not timeout and message won't be displayed.
 If you use manual session tracking, the message won't be displayed unless you track `session_start` event yourself.

+### In-app images caching
+To reduce the number of API calls and fetching time of in-app messages, SDK is caching the images displayed in messages.
+Therefore, once the SDK downloads the image, an image with the same URL may not be downloaded again, and will not change, since it was already cached.
+For this reason, we recommend always using different URLs for different images.